Educational institutions and study programmes

 Higher education | top institutions

 After checking if an education institution is recognised, it is important to check if an educational institution is a top institution.
 The level a diploma can depend on it.
-Top institutions are higher education institutions that have either:
+By a top institution, we mean a higher education institution that has either:

 - the highest NAAC accreditation level